-If a participant fails to meet their required hours of work activities or other MRA requirements without Good Cause, the MRA/Outcome Plan informs them that their Work First case will be terminated.
-The family may apply for Medicaid.
+If a participant fails to meet their required hours of work activities or other MRA requirements without good cause, the MRA/Outcome Plan informs them that their Work First case will be terminated.
 The child support payment for the following month (if they have one) will be sent directly to the recipient.
 The family will have to reapply for Work First following termination for failure to meet their required hours of work activities or other MRA requirements.

-Electronic Funds Transfer (EFT)
+ELECTRONIC FUNDS TRANSFER (EFT)